msnirmal/Portfolio3/README.md

 * Click on the copy button next to the link to copy it
 * Open your IDE
 * Type git clone (copied URL)   into the terminal

+## Credits

+Have used various sources to arrive at the idea of designing the quiz

+- You Tube Videos (for the logic)
+- Stackoverflow (for setting a criteria of accepting alphabets only for user name)
+- Peer Projects
+- Love Sandwiches walk through

+## Acknowledgements

+Thanks to my mentor Harry Dhillon for all the inputs to fine tune the project